 Self-care, setting reasonable expectations, and having a supportive medical team can make the recovery from a cesarean section easier.

-Many guides suggest that full recovery from a cesarean delivery takes 4 to 6 weeks.
+Many guides suggest that full recovery from a C-section takes 4 to 6 weeks.
 Yet every person is different, and much research suggests a significantly longer recovery time.
 Some studies, for example, have found that 60 percent of women have some pain in the incision 24 weeks after delivery.

 A trusted doctor, a supportive community of other people who have had cesarean deliveries, and a willingness to ask questions can help with understanding the recovery process.